 Your life has changed.
 You had (or have) breast cancer.
 You may be left with fatigue and may still be re-growing your hair.
 You and your doctor can discuss a plan that includes managing any side effects you may have, scheduling follow-up exams and tests, as well as determining what medications you may be taking.

 You might be going back to work, looking for a new job or perhaps you worked through treatment.
 Suddenly, you take back the time you spent in active treatment.
 Do what you enjoy doing.
 Be sure to clear any physical activity with your doctor.
 Listen to your body and rest when you feel tired.
 Report any symptoms you experience to your doctor.
 Discuss your: “new normal” with a breast cancer survivor on ABCD’s Support Center at 1.800.977.4121.

 There are two basic types of breast reconstruction: implant reconstruction and autologous reconstruction (using tissue from another part of your own body).
 Reconstructive options are usually recommended by a plastic surgeon.
 She/he will need to know the details of your personal case history, stage, pre-existing conditions, and overall health status to determine your eligibility for reconstructive techniques.

 Reconstruction after surgery for breast cancer is an option, but is not required.
 Connect with a survivor who had the type of reconstruction you are considering.
-Call our Helpline at 1.800.977.4121.
+Call our Support Center at 1.800.977.4121.

 Here is a good and easy to understand glossary of terms.